openflexo-team/pamela/src/site/markdown/behind_the_scene.md

 The package `org.openflexo.pamela.factory` contains PAMELA interpreter implementation.
 Core of interpreter is implemented in class `ProxyMethodHandler`.

-From a technical point of view, PAMELA implementation uses *javassist* reflection library (see \cite{shigueru2000*), providing `MethodHandler` mechanism, which is a way to override the java dynamic binding.
+From a technical point of view, PAMELA implementation uses *javassist* reflection library, providing `MethodHandler` mechanism, which is a way to override the java dynamic binding.
 Invoking a method on an object which is part of a PAMELA model, caused the real implementation to be called when existing (more precisely dispatch code execution between all provided implementations), or the required interpretation according to underlying model to be executed.
 This provides also an extension point allowing to instrument the code, which is used for other features such as undo/redo stack management, and assertion checking at run-time (support for Design by Contract, aka JML).

 PAMELA framework is a 100% pure java (> 1.5), compilable by a classical java compiler and executable in a classical Java Virtual Machine.